zspencer/imagination-engine/rai/cast/del.md

 Daw lives in a bright pink hut in the forests North West of Del.
 As a druid, Daw transforms into a powerful Dablingwakka.

+Daw wears drab cloth that is clearly to big for them.
+It's bound up so as to prevent catching.